 The amygdala, a cluster of neurons, is pertinent to fear and anxiety as we know it and damage to the amygdaloid nucleus makes this abundantly clear.
 Fear is in response to an immediate threat while anxiety is not the result of an immediate threat.
 In individuals with PTSD the amygdala is often larger, presumably because dendritic branching is wider or more prominent—sometimes, inversely, the hippocampus (responsible for learning and memory, among other important functions) will get smaller in individuals who suffer from long-term depression and/or PTSD.
 Research has shown that it can basically shrink; further, having a smaller hippocampus to begin with is also associated with predisposition to being affected by PTSD and related disorders.
 While the amygdala is central to fear, anxiety, and our stress-response, communication between the amygdala and other brain regions is key in understanding expression of the stress-response.
 The hippocampus (which is in front of the amygdala) means seahorse–despite looking nothing like a seahorse–but amygdala means “almond” and it actually does look like an almond (one deep within each temporal hemisphere).
 I could be said that the key role of the amygdala is integration of sensory stimuli that induces fear response.
 Damage to the amygdala disrupts emotional behavior and has been used in the past to treat severe psychiatric cases that didn’t respond to first-line interventions.
 Research in laboratory animals has shown that separate amygdaloid paths are responsible for fear painful stimuli, fear of predators, and for fear of aggressive members of one’s own species.
 Also, separate areas control changes in breathing, avoidance of potentially unsafe environments, and learning which particular environments or areas are optimally safe.
 Moreover, the path responsible for freezing is separate from the path that influences heart rate.
 Stimuli that signals a threat is relayed to the amygdala from the thalamus. the central nucleus of the amygdala controls our emotional responses to fear-response-activating stimuli—effects to posture, facial expressions, hormones, heart rate, blood pressure, and respiration all depend on activity in the amygdala.
 In humans, the prefrontal cortex projects to the amygdala releasing inhibitory neurotransmitters; it can influence the intensity of fear-response/anxiety-response in those who don’t have a significant anxiety disorder.
 Anxiolytics such as benzodiazepines (valium, Xanax, lorazepam) increase inhibitory GABA activity; there are many GABA receptors in the central amygdaloid nucleus.
 Barbiturates were common before benzodiazepines were available and had some pretty scary side-effects (Kalat, 2019; Ettinger, 2017).

-Originally the limbic system was known as the rhinencephalon because we began studying it in rats and animals that have a proportionally large olfactory bulb, that in essence relates highly to that animals “emotional life”.
-The olfactory bulb in rats, projects to the “nose-brain” or rhinencephalon.
+Originally the limbic system was known as the rhinencephalon because we began studying it in rats and animals that have a proportionally large olfactory bulb, that has a strong association with that animal’s “emotional life”.
+The olfactory bulb in rats projects to the “nose-brain”, or rhinencephalon.
 In humans another school of thought emerged because of the complex emotional aspect, thereafter in humans it was referred to as the limbic system.
 The limbic system is what we consider to be responsible for emotions; patterns of physiology, including hormonal changes brought on by hypothalamic and pituitary activation, neurotransmission, postural and facial expressions from tension–or lack-there–of, which results from influence of pons activity.
 Feelings are sensory representation emotion.
 There are several ways to study function, one way we study these structures in humans is by way of damage that has happened naturally through accidents or war injuries.
 Lesions studies have helped us as well, though sometimes researchers have misinterpreted information because they were lesioning pathways, rather than structures, without knowing it.
 The inverse of lesioning studies would be stimulation experiments, in which case a structure is activated rather than suppressed.
-Voracious feeding behavior, as we learned a few chapters ago, has been confused with aggression before researchers learned a bit more ethology and how it relates to human behavior.
+Voracious feeding behavior has been confused with aggression in the past, before researchers learned a bit more about ethology and how animal behavior relates to human behavior.
 It is difficult in animal studies, to attribute animal actions to human brain areas; this highlights the importance in ethology.
-We have also learned a lot about brain function from frontal lobotomy’s; they destroyed limbic structures, using extremely primitive tools like ice axes. fMRI studies also provide information in human limbic regions which I will discuss when summarizing the research provided by Dr. Ettinger this week.
+We have also learned a lot about brain function from frontal lobotomy’s; they destroyed limbic structures, using extremely primitive tools like ice axes. fMRI studies also provide information in human limbic regions.

 Where in the brain are postural and facial expressions represented?
 What is their role in emotion?